SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

   3. Standings and race position development

      Using the position data gathered from the simulation game, Cato builds a knowledge of the pace of the various drivers.
 As a simple application of this knowledge, Cato can give you information about the current race positions and lap times of your opponents and the gaps between the cars.
-A more complex application will be a forecast of the race positions in a given time frame (see the next paragraph).
+A more complex application will be a forecast of the race positions in a given time frame (see the next point).

   4. Pitstop simulation